 In 2021-2022, we did things a little differently.
 Instead of writing a normal ‘essay’ type of blog entry, students produced lesson plans for Year 10 students.
-Check out how they sought to ‘teach it forward’ to share their learning with younger students!
+In 2022-2023, students created an exhibit, in the spirit of ‘unessays’, which ranged from videos to a board game.

 - Refugees and asylum seekers

 - On professionals working with and for refugees and asylum seekers.

 - Humanitarianism in crisis situations

 - On aid work in conflicts, disasters and other ‘crisis’ events.